 The following standard protocol serves as a general guideline and a starting point for any PCR amplification.
 Optimal reaction conditions (incubation times and temperatures, concentration of primers and/or template DNA) may vary, although PCR optimization is usually not required.
-In case you need to fine-tune primer concentrations, test recommended variations provided in brackets in the table below.
+In case you need to fine-tune primer concentrations, test the recommended variations provided in brackets in the table below.

 1. Gently mix and briefly centrifuge the master mix after thawing.
-Set up the PCR reaction on ice and add water first and the remaining components in the order specified in the table below.
-A single reaction mixture of 50 $\mu$ L should combine the following components:
+Set up the PCR reaction at room temperature.

+A single reaction mixture of 50 $\mu$ L should combine the following components: (Note: template DNA should be the last component to be added to the reaction mixture)